Throughout the life-cycle of a drug development program, sponsors are confronted with a range of key questions. They must decide on the correct…

 The sponsor also needed to engage in an early interaction with the FDA via the pre-Investigational New Drug meeting.
 Through this interaction, the sponsor was able to confirm regulatory alignment on the proposed development plan, the indication, and the patient population.
 Premier Consulting was also able to present real-world evidence collected under a Compassionate Use program to petition successfully for accelerated approval, and the product was granted orphan drug, fast-track, and priority review designations.

 As discussed in a previous blog post, the TPP can be used as an invaluable strategic planning tool.
 Premier Consulting provided support by planning the key sections of the TPP to align sponsor goals, patient needs, and product labeling.

 Strategic commercial insights to the program brought the sponsor’s previously accepted market size into question, as prior estimates of market size and cost were based on data from surgeries rather than in-office procedures conducted by urologists.
 While the sponsor’s original KOLs were surgeons, urologist KOLs were sought after Premier Consulting’s assessment.

-“Getting the first inch right” drove greater time and savings efficiencies and shorter timelines to approval, and it delivered an optimally marketable and value-driven product to the patient.
+Beginning with the end in mind drove greater time and savings efficiencies and shorter timelines to approval, and it delivered an optimally marketable and value-driven product to the patient.
 Premier Consulting’s early regulatory and commercial assessments ultimately led to a first-in-class NDA product approval for the sponsor in 2020.